-Resources Descriptions National Emergency Communication Plan The NECP is the Nation's strategic plan that promotes communication and information sharing across all levels of government, jurisdictions, disciplines, and organizations for all threats and hazards, as needed and when authorized.
-It provides information and guidance to those that plan for, coordinate, invest in, and use communications to support response operations.
+Resources Descriptions National Emergency Communication Plan The NECP is the nation's strategic plan to strengthen and enhance emergency communications capabilities.
+It provides guidance to those that plan for, coordinate, maintain, invest in, and use communications to support response and recovery operations.
 Grant applicants are encouraged to read the NECP to understand the national strategy, and to ensure investments support the goals and objectives.
 The NECP is available at: cisa.gov/necp .
 Statewide Communication Interoperability Plan The SCIP contains the state, territory, or tribal government's strategy to improve emergency communications.
 States and territories were required to develop and submit a SCIP to DHS by December 2008 and required to submit reports annually on the progress of the state or territory in implementing its SCIP.
 Many federal grants funding emergency communications require grant applicants to align projects to needs identified in SCIPs.
 Grant recipients and sub-recipients should review the SCIP for their state/territory and work with their Statewide Interoperability Coordinator (SWIC) to ensure investments support statewide plans to improve communications.
 To find your state's SCIP, please contact your SWIC.
 Contact information for SWICs can be found on the NCSWIC membership page: cisa.gov/safecom/ncswic-membership .
 SAFECOM Website The SAFECOM website provides information and resources for public safety agencies developing emergency communications projects.
 For the most recent SAFECOM Guidance and list of grants funding emergency communications, see the SAFECOM website at: cisa.gov/safecom .
-IPAWS Website This website contains information on IPAWS capabilities, who can use IPAWS to send alerts, warnings, and notifications (AWN), and how agencies can become Alerting Authorities.
+IPAWS Website This website contains information on IPAWS capabilities, who can use IPAWS to send alerts, warnings, and notifications (AWN), how agencies can become Alerting Authorities, and the availability of IPAWS Technical Support Services.
 IPAWS is accessed through IPAWS-compatible software with the capability to draft an AWN in Common Alerting Protocol (CAP) 1.2 format, a requirement of IPAWS Open Platform for Emergency Networks (OPEN).
 While there is no cost to send messages through IPAWS, there are costs associated with acquiring IPAWS-compatible alert origination software.
 Grant recipients are encouraged to invest in alerting software.
 IPAWS is not mandatory and does not replace existing methods of alerting, but instead complements existing systems and offers new capabilities to deliver timely and actionable AWN.
-See the IPAWS website at: fema.gov/emergency-managers/practitioners/integrated-public-alert-warning-system and information for Alerting Authorities at: fema.gov/emergency-managers/practitioners/integrated-public-alert-warning-system/public-safety-officials/alerting-authorities .
+See the IPAWS website at: fema.gov/emergency-managers/practioners/integrated-public-alert-warning-system/public-safety-officials/alerting-authorities .
 Office of Management and Budget (OMB) Grants Circulars Federal awards must adhere to the Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards regulations, available on the Electronic Code of Federal Regulations website at: ecfr.gov .
 Grant applicants should reference specific Notices of Funding Opportunity to determine applicable requirements at: grants.gov .
 Additional information is on the Chief Financial Officers Council website at: cfo.gov/financial-assistance .